Canal: 19th century

 Many notable sea canals were completed in this period, starting with the Suez Canal (1869) – which carries tonnage many times that of most other canals – and the Kiel Canal (1897), though the Panama Canal was not opened until 1914.

 In the 19th century, a number of canals were built in Japan including the Biwako canal and the Tone canal.
 These canals were partially built with the help of engineers from the Netherlands and other countries.

 A major question was how to connect the Atlantic and the Pacific with a canal through narrow Central America.
 (The Panama Railroad opened in 1855.)
 The original proposal was for a sea-level canal through what is today Nicaragua, taking advantage of the relatively large Lake Nicaragua.
 This canal has never been built in part because of political instability, which scared off potential investors.
 It remains an active project (the geography has not changed), and in the 2010s Chinese involvement was developing.

-The second choice for a Central American canal was a Panama canal.
-The De Lessups company, which ran the Suez Canal, first attempted to build a Panama Canal in the 1880s.
+The second choice for a Central American canal was a Panama Canal.
+The De Lesseps company, which ran the Suez Canal, first attempted to build a Panama Canal in the 1880s.
 The difficulty of the terrain and weather (rain) encountered caused the company to go bankrupt.
 High worker mortality from disease also discouraged further investment in the project.
-DeLessup's abandoned excavating equipment sits, isolated decaying machines, today tourist attractions.
+DeLesseps' abandoned excavating equipment sits, isolated decaying machines, today tourist attractions.

 Twenty years later, an expansionist United States, that just acquired colonies after defeating Spain in the 1898 Spanish–American War, and whose Navy became more important, decided to reactivate the project.
 The United States and Colombia did not reach agreement on the terms of a canal treaty (see Hay–Herrán Treaty).
 Panama, which did not have (and still does not have) a land connection with the rest of Colombia, was already thinking of independence.
 In 1903 the United States, with support from Panamanians who expected the canal to provide substantial wages, revenues, and markets for local goods and services, took Panama province away from Colombia, and set up a puppet republic (Panama).
 Its currency, the Balboa – a name that suggests the country began as a way to get from one hemisphere to the other – was a replica of the US dollar.
 The US dollar was and remains legal tender (used as currency).
 A U.S. military zone, the Canal Zone, 10 mi wide, with U.S. military stationed there (bases, 2 TV stations, channels 8 and 10, Pxs, a U.S.-style high school), split Panama in half.
 The Canal – a major engineering project – was built.
 The U.S. did not feel that conditions were stable enough to withdraw until 1979.
 The withdrawal from Panama contributed to President Jimmy Carter's defeat in 1980.